fiddlesleet/World-Book-Challenge/july_book_recommendations.md

 148. Brunei
 149. Cambodia
      * First They Killed My Father: A Daughter of Cambodia Remembers by Loung Ung
+     * Survivor: The Triumph of an Ordinary Man in the Khmer Rouge Genocide, written by Chum Mey.
+He's one of the two living survivors of the Khmer Rouge Genocide.
+The person who recommended this book got to meet him at the s21 museum in Cambodia!
 150. China
 151. Cyprus
 152. Georgia